 The best way to launch a culture of learning in any organization is from the top down.
 When senior management is promoting idea-sharing and question-asking, lower-level employees will follow suit.

 What is your key to creating a culture of learning?
 Why do you believe having a culture of learning is crucial for the success of any business?
-I’d love to hear your take–comment below!
+We'd love to hear from you.
+Comment below!